tecracer-chef/chef-raketasks/README.md

 example:

 1. Fork the repo
-2. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
+1. Commit your changes with signing them (`git commit -s -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+1. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+1. Create new Pull Request

 ## License